rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to-Copy.md

 <!-- <h3 id="analog-inputs">Analog Inputs</h3> -->
 ### Analog Inputs
 Defined as "sensor" entities.
-Attributes "device_class", "min" and "max" are set if found in the variable's "Description" field.
+Attributes "device_class", "unit_of_measurement", "min" and "max" are set if found in the variable's "Description" field.
 Must be valid sensor attributes.
 See
 <a href="#device-class-unit-of-measurement-max-and-min-notes">Device Class, Unit of Measurement, Max and Min Notes</a>.